-My Husband was on Warfarin and the side effects were carefully documented and laid out by our Doctors equipping us with the knowledge that they should never ever be taken lightly.
+My Husband was on Warfarin and the side effects were carefully documented and laid out by our Doctor's, thereby equipping us with the knowledge that they should never ever be taken lightly.

 One nutrient that can lessen the effectiveness of Warfarin is Vitamin K.

 Listed below are some of the foodstuffs rich in this Vitamin and should be avoided or taken in very small dosages.